Glossary of Environmental Terms

 COD

-Chemical Oxygen Demand (COD) is a measure used in water quality analysis, indicating the amount of oxygen consumed by potassium permanganate to oxidize organic compounds in water.
-Overseas, potassium dichromate is often used as an oxidizing agent, and results are different, so we compiled separately in Japan and overseas.
+Chemical oxygen demand (COD) is a measure used in water quality analysis, indicating the amount of oxygen consumed by potassium permanganate, an oxidizing agent, to oxidize organic compounds in water.
+It is used as an indicator of organic pollution in water.
+Overseas, potassium dichromate is often used as an oxidizing agent, and results are different, so we compiled data separately in Japan and overseas.

 MFCA

 Acronym for Material Flow Cost Accounting, an environmental management and accounting tool for companies to improve cost efficiency and reduce environmental impact at the same time.
-Our Group utilizes this method as an analysis tool.
+Our Group uses MFCA as an analytical method.

 NOx